adamelliotfields/gradio-diffusion/DOCS.md

 ### Image-to-Image

-The `Image-to-Image` settings allows you to provide input images for the initial latents, ControlNet, and IP-Adapter.
+The `Image-to-Image` settings allows you to provide input images for the initial latent, ControlNet, and IP-Adapter.

 #### Strength